BeeCR GitLab webhook

 By default, the API server will try to get settings from

-file in project's repository root, which suits the needs of most clients.
+the .beecr.yml file in project's repository root, which suits the needs of most clients.

 Ways to redefine the the path to the configuration file in repository: